SlootSantos/es-modules-cop-frontend/README.md

 **That's what is called Treeshaking**

 *Also you have to do property lookup on dynamic imports `const x = require('xy'); x.property(); <= property lookup` because, well, they are dynamic.
 Whereas static imports can be optimized since they're static.
 Simple, right?
-Though I don't see any use case at Finanzcheck to care about this.*
+Though for now I don't see any use case at Finanzcheck needing to care about this "performance hit".*

 ## Sure you can use Treeshaking?
   * don't export/import objects => not static => no analysis => no code elimination!